itsjfx/jfx.ac/content/blog/my-kvm-is-better-than-yours.md

 * Supports HDMI/DisplayPort to any supported resolution and refresh rate of the monitor
     * My 240hz 1080p monitor works great
 * No display disconnecting
     * On Windows, if you disconnect a display, windows get moved to other monitors.
-This is incredibly annoying
+This is incredibly annoying and does not happen on my setup
 * Relatively quick
 * Cheap
     * My end costs were $40 AUD

 Things I wanted to avoid:
 * Software-based KVM solutions - my home and work machines should not be aware of each other.
 I don't feel comfortable sending keystrokes across machines.
-* A HDMI/DisplayPort based monitor switcher
+* An external monitor switcher hub device
     * Mainly due to the lack of 240hz support and display disconnecting
 * Spending lots of money
     * How do I justify the need to spend $300 on a high quality KVM to my company? or myself?